Who am I?

 Lecture Format

-Lecture recordings available on canvas and/or podcast
+Recordings available on podcast

 I do not take attendance, you are adults